Man sought in Wisconsin woman's killing is dead, boy missing

-MILWAUKEE — Milwaukee police are searching for a missing 3-year-old boy after his mother was killed and the man who was a person of interest in her slaying was found dead from an apparent self-inflicted gunshot wound.
+MILWAUKEE — Milwaukee police are searching for a missing 3-year-old boy after his mother was killed and the man suspected in her slaying was found dead from an apparent self-inflicted gunshot wound.
 Major Harris has been missing since early Thursday, when authorities say a person found his mother, 25-year-old Mallery Muenzenberger, of Onalaska, dead in the backyard of a Milwaukee home.
 Police say Major may have been with 20-year-old Jaheem Clark, of Milwaukee.
-Clark was considered a person of interest in Muenzenberger’s death.
-Police on Sunday evening went to the home where Clark was believed to be.
-He was pronounced dead after police say he apparently shot himself.
+Clark apparently fatally shot himself on Sunday.
+On Monday, the vehicle he had been driving was found in Milwaukee and police were canvassing the area to look for Major.

 For copyright information, check with the distributor of this item, Milwaukee Journal Sentinel.